March 4, 2008

 If the project was not challenging and controversial, or if it had no chance to succeed, I would not be interested.

 KAUST planners say they recognize that a world-class university must be an open university, in which nondiscrimination on the basis of religion, gender and race is practiced, and that they are committed to creating a merit-based university.

-“There was great care taken in the drafting of the agreement to make certain that Stanford’s principles were a central part of the agreement,” said Plummer.
 King Abdullah has made an earnest attempt to relieve his kingdom from its dependence on oil (it produces 15 percent of the worlds supply) and begin a focus on intellectual innovation.
 He has decried its lack of intellectual achievement.

 While women within the KAUST compound will have the opportunity to work and live their lives as they would in the West, once they leave the KAUST compound and residential area, they will be governed by current Saudi laws, which, for example, prohibit women from driving.

 Latombe, however, pointed out that there are very active womens rights groups in the country.
 When I was in Saudi Arabia a month ago, I read in a Saudi newspaper in English that it will probably be hard to forbid women to drive for much longer, he said.

 When it is fully running, the energy-efficient campus is expecting to have a community of 20,000, including students, faculty, staff and their families.

 The first president of KAUST will be Shih Choon Fong, the current president of the National University of Singapore and a foreign associate member of the U.S. National Academy of Engineering.